 It is illegal for employers to discriminate on the basis of religion

 It is against the Law1 for employers, (including but not limited to companies, managers and supervisors) to discriminate against jobseekers and employees on the basis of their religion or religious beliefs.
 In addition, employers are obligated to accommodate the reasonable requests of employees related to religious observances.
 If you have faced religious discrimination at your workplace or at your job, do not hesitate to take action.
-Call the Akin Law Group at 866-685-5163 as soon as possible to schedule a free and confidential consultation.
-Our experienced employment lawyers can discuss your case with you, and offer you advice about what to do next.
+Call the religious discrimination attorneys at the Akin Law Group at 866-685-5163 as soon as possible to schedule a free and confidential consultation.
+Our experienced New York and New Jersey employment lawyers can discuss your case with you, and offer you advice about what to do next.

 Footnote 1 – Title VII of the Civil Rights Act, the New York State Human Rights Law, and the New York City Human Rights Law